Flow

 Expand Events

-Allows you to breakdown an event based on a property inside the Flow.
+Break down an event based on a property within the Flow.

 Fold Events

-Allows you to get rid of successive duplicate steps along the Flow by folding them into one step.
+Eliminate successive duplicate steps by folding them into one.

 Interpreting Flow Results